nmantani/PS-MOTW/README.md

 How to use these script is described as follows.
 You can also use `Get-Help` cmdlet to see the same information.

 ## Set-MOTW.ps1
-Set-MOTW.ps1 sets MOTW for speficied files.
+Set-MOTW.ps1 sets MOTW for specified files.
 If a directory is specified, all files under the directory are processed recursively.
 The * wildcard can be used to specify multiple files.
 Only the `-Verbose` parameter is supported in CommonParameters.

 ### Usage
 ```powershell